HibaKob/MicroBundlePillarTrack/README.md

 ## Installation Instructions <a name="install"></a>
 ### Get a copy of the microbundle pillar track repository on your local machine

-To get started with using MicroBundlePillarTrack easily, we provide a recorded installation guide and a brief tutorial in this [demo] (https://youtu.be/AigaLojbAYc).
+To get started with using MicroBundlePillarTrack easily, we provide a recorded installation guide and a brief tutorial in this [demo](https://youtu.be/AigaLojbAYc).
 Alternatively, you can follow the steps below.

 The best way to do this is to create a GitHub account and ``clone`` the repository.
 However, you can also download the repository by clicking the green ``Code`` button and selecting ``Download ZIP``.
 Download and unzip the ``MicroBundlePillarTrack-master`` folder and place it in a convenient location on your computer.